janikvonrotz/awesome-powershell/readme.md

 ## Package Managers

-- [PowershellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell https://www.PowerShellGallery.com
+- [PowershellGet](https://github.com/powershell/powershellget) - PowerShellGet is the Package Manager for PowerShell.
+Packages are available on [PowerShellGallery](https://www.PowerShellGallery.com).
 - [PsGet](http://psget.net/) - Set of commands to install modules from central directory, local file or from the web.
 - [Chocolatey](https://chocolatey.org/) - The package manager for Windows.
 The sane way to manage software on Windows.
 - [GitLab](https://github.com/akamac/GitLabProvider) - Use a GitLab server as Package Provider.